Higher Education Network Resource Center

 • St. Joseph’s College (program lead: Dr. Lauren Pete)

-• SUNY Downstate (program lead: LaToya Trowers-Bell)
+• SUNY Downstate (program lead: Dr. Robert Karpman)

 Long Island